chainstack/docs/docs/tutorials/academic-certificates-on-ethereum.md

 ### Truffle Develop

-Before interacting with the contract, ensure you have Truffle Develop console with migrated contracts running.
+Before interacting with the contract, ensure you have Truffle Develop console with the migrated contracts running.

 1. Creating instance